SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/NQueenProblem/README.md

 | 26 | 2789712466510289      | 22317699616364044  | 57746226578042013138408988185727715132037050952    |
 | 27 | 29363495934315694     | 234907967154122528 | 11091107763254898773425731705373527055193637625824 |

 As you can see, the number of solutions increases as we increase the number of queens.
-On the other hand our space to search increases dramatically.
+On the other hand our search space increases dramatically.
 This makes inviable a Linear approach.

 For more information about the problem refer [Here](https://en.wikipedia.org/wiki/Eight_queens_puzzle#Counting_solutions_for_other_sizes_n)